KelpieLW/AmadeusEmployees/README.md

 > Bash BuildAndRun.sh

-After a succesful building process the executable will be available inside the **build** folder located at the root of the project.
+After a successful building process the executable will be available inside the **build** folder located at the root of the project.
 Under the name of AmadeusEmployee.exe.
 Executing it will bring the command prompt.
 A message will ask you for the exact location of the input file, remember that a valid file must be in XML or JSON format, every element on the data structure must contain the mandatory fields mentioned above.
 Here is an example of a valid path:

 > C:\Users\user\Downloads\Amadeus\AmadeusEmployees\inputFiles\employee.json